Jaguar: Color variation

 Melanistic jaguars are also known as black panthers.
 The black morph is less common than the spotted one.

 Black jaguars have been documented in Central and South America.
 Melanism in the jaguar is caused by deletions in the melanocortin 1 receptor gene and inherited through a dominant allele.
+Black jaguars occur at higher densities in tropical rainforest and are more active during the daytime.
+This suggests that melanism provides camouflage in dense vegetation with high illumination.

 In 2004, a camera trap in the Sierra Madre Occidental mountains photographed the first documented black jaguar in Northern Mexico.
 Black jaguars were also photographed in Costa Rica's Alberto Manuel Brenes Biological Reserve, in the mountains of the Cordillera de Talamanca, in Barbilla National Park and in eastern Panama.

 Distribution and habitat

-In the 19th century, the jaguar was still sighted at the North Platte River in Colorado and coastal Louisiana.

-In 1919, sightings of jaguars were reported in the Monterey, California region.

-In 1999, its historic range at the turn of the 20th century was estimated at 19000000 km2, stretching from the southern United States through Central America to southern Argentina.
-By the turn of the 21st century, its global range had decreased to about 8750000 km2, with most declines in the southern United States, northern Mexico, northern Brazil, and southern Argentina.
+In 1999, the jaguar's historic range at the turn of the 20th century was estimated at 19000000 km2, stretching from the southern United States through Central America to southern Argentina.
+By the turn of the 21st century, its global range had decreased to about 8750000 km2, with most declines occurring in the southern United States, northern Mexico, northern Brazil, and southern Argentina.

-Its present range extends from Mexico through Central America to South America comprising Belize, Guatemala, Honduras, Nicaragua, Costa Rica, particularly on the Osa Peninsula, Panama, Colombia, Venezuela, Guyana, Suriname, French Guiana, Ecuador, Peru, Bolivia, Brazil, Paraguay and Argentina.
+Its present range extends from the United States, Mexico, through Central America to South America comprising Belize, Guatemala, Honduras, Nicaragua, Costa Rica, particularly on the Osa Peninsula, Panama, Colombia, Venezuela, Guyana, Suriname, French Guiana, Ecuador, Peru, Bolivia, Brazil, Paraguay and Argentina.
 It is considered to be locally extinct in El Salvador and Uruguay.

-Jaguars have been occasionally sighted in Arizona, New Mexico and Texas.
+Jaguars have been occasionally sighted in Arizona, New Mexico and Texas, with 62 accounts reported in the 20th century.

 Between 2012 and 2015, a male vagrant jaguar was recorded in 23 locations in the Santa Rita Mountains.
+Eight jaguars were photographed in the southwestern US between 1996 and 2024.

 The jaguar prefers dense forest and typically inhabits dry deciduous forests, tropical and subtropical moist broadleaf forests, rainforests and cloud forests in Central and South America; open, seasonally flooded wetlands, dry grassland and historically also oak forests in the United States.
 It has been recorded at elevations up to 3800 m but avoids montane forests.
 It favors riverine habitat and swamps with dense vegetation cover.
 In the Mayan forests of Mexico and Guatemala, 11 GPS-collared jaguars preferred undisturbed dense habitat away from roads; females avoided even areas with low levels of human activity, whereas males appeared less disturbed by human population density.
 A young male jaguar was also recorded in the semi-arid Sierra de San Carlos at a waterhole.